TritonDataCenter/rfd/rfd/0053/README.md

 This likely could be extended to other parts of the CN setup process.

+### Future Enhancements

+#### AdminUI

+AdminUI can be enhanced to expose the same new options as sdc-server,

+#### SAPI Properties

+New SAPI properties can be introduced that are used to describe the default pool layout, number of spares, and cache control.
+Tools would need to treat the absence of these properties as equivalent to today's default behavior.

+The name of the SAPI properties are beyond the scope of this document;
+however, users themselves should never directly interact with SAPI and instead this should be covered by other means of manipulating the properties as described below.

+To help deal with the software being at different versions, the lack of the new properties in SAPI should always be treated as no property being set, which should be equivalent to the default behavior.

-### Managing the Default
+##### Managing the Defaults

-As part of this, we've suggested that there should be new properties.
-These properties need to be made available to the operator and they need the ability to inspect and change them, as well as understand their options.
+The new SAPI properties need to be made available to the operator and they need the ability to inspect and change them, as well as understand their options.
 This needs to be represented in both AdminUI and through `sdcadm`.

-In AdminUI, the option to set the default should be added to some set of defaults page for servers.

 For sdcadm, I'd suggest that we add a new endpoint to sdcadm for managing servers explicitly.
 This is a bit of a straw man and subsumes a